TurbulenceChaos/sci-wolfram/README.md

 (unless (package-installed-p 'sci-wolfram)
   (package-vc-install "https://github.com/TurbulenceChaos/sci-wolfram"))

-;; or you can manually download the package and add it to `load-path` ;; (add-to-list 'load-path "/path/to/sci-wolfram")
+;; or you can manually download the package and add it to `load-path' ;; (add-to-list 'load-path "/path/to/sci-wolfram")
 ;; (require 'sci-wolfram)
 ;; (require 'sci-wolfram-jupyter)